KennethAtchon/Loctelli/AI_CONTEXT.md

 - All DTOs and API endpoints are updated to include `promptTemplateId` where relevant.
 - The system guarantees that every strategy is always tied to a prompt template, and the frontend and backend are fully aligned.

 This context should provide AI models with comprehensive understanding of the Loctelli CRM system architecture, data flow, and implementation details for effective code analysis and generation.

+# Integrations System (2024-07)

+- IntegrationTemplate and Integration models added to Prisma schema.
+- IntegrationTemplate: defines available integration types and config schemas (admin-scoped).
+- Integration: subaccount-specific integration instances, referencing a template, with config, status, and sync info.
+- Relationships: AdminUser (creates templates/integrations), SubAccount (owns integrations).
+- Backend and frontend will follow prompt templates pattern for CRUD and UI, but for integrations.